How To Interpret Your Candidate Test Scores

 Interpreting Test Scores for Skills Tests

-These notes will help you interpret the results of a candidate's test.
-In addition each test description page includes a link to a specific interpretation video to help you get the most from each candidate report.
+These notes will help you interpret the results of a candidate's skills test.
+In addition each test has an interpretation video to help you get the most from each candidate report.

 Percentile scores are generated for all tests except the Individual Tax, Business Tax, Bookkeeper, Debits and Credits and Intern / College Graduate Tests.

 Percentile Scores measure your candidate against a norm group of similarly qualified and experienced people.

-For example, if your Chartered Accountant Test candidate achieves a 65th Percentile Score, then you can expect them to achieve a higher score than 64 in 100 Chartered Accountants.
-A 20th Percentile Score would suggest they would achieve a higher score than 19 in 100 Chartered Accountants.
+For example, if your CPA Corporate Test candidate achieves a 65th Percentile Score, then you can expect them to achieve a higher score than 64 in 100 Corporate CPA's.
+A 20th Percentile Score would suggest they would achieve a higher score than 19 in 100 CPA's.